lukesthl/fritz-ui/README.md

 - Dashboard with Router, SmartHome Device Stats
 - All your network devices in one list
-- SmartHome Devices with current temperature
+- SmartHome Devices with current temperature, battery status and more
 - Login with your fritzbox user credential

 ## Installation